sheffieldnlp/deepQuest-py/examples/beringlab/README.md

-# Two-Phase Cross-Lingual Language Model Fine-Tuning for Machine Translation Quality Estimation (Lee, 2020)
+# Two-Phase Cross-Lingual Language Model Fine-Tuning for Machine Translation Quality Estimation

-This page describes the steps to train the models from [Two-Phase Cross-Lingual Language Model Fine-Tuning for Machine Translation Quality Estimation (Lee, 2020)](https://aclanthology.org/2020.wmt-1.118).
+[Lee (2020)](https://aclanthology.org/2020.wmt-1.118) propose an achitecture for **word-level** models for Quality Estimation based on finetuning XLM-R in a multitask fashion (sentence-level and word-level predictions) using both syntectic and gold data.

 ## MLQE-PE